-When did I learned to make risotto? … well I don’t know, maybe I always knew…
+When did I learn to make risotto? … well, I don’t know, maybe I always knew…

 My grandmother used to make it quite often, on Sundays (yes, it used to be the Sunday dish once), with chicken livers, and I hate liver!
 Risotto per se was good, so I left on the plate all the tiny pieces of chicken liver.

 In spring there was risotto with peas, and that one was lovely; then the classic with saffron, that was the best!

 I don’t know how many types of risotto are out there.
 I had a count of 120.
 But there could be more.

 There is a classic risotto to which one can add its own creativity according to his palate.

 Here is How to Make Risotto at Home